nawafalomari/AamenApp/README.md

 # Please Follow these instructions to run the app on your device:

-** Please Note that, All devolpment has been done on an Iphone 13 emulator, you might find some bugs on pixel or other devices due to the fixed widgets (We did not use expanded widgets  :( ) **
+* Please Note that, All devolpment has been done on an Iphone 13 emulator, you might find some bugs on pixel or other devices due to the fixed widgets - We did not use expanded widgets  :( -

 ## Built with
 * [Flutter](https://flutter.dev/)